Zhao Liying: 2006–2012: Beginnings

-2013–2015: Rising popularity and Breakthrough
+2013–2015: Breakthrough

-In 2013, Zhao starred in historical drama Legend of Lu Zhen, playing an ordinary girl who worked her way up to become the first female prime minister.
+In 2013, Zhao starred in historical drama Legend of Lu Zhen, based on the novel Female Prime Minister (女相) by Zhang Wei, playing an ordinary girl who worked her way up to become the first female prime minister during the Northern Qi dynasty.
 The drama was a hit domestically, and also overseas in South Korea and Japan, leading to increased recognition for Zhao in the region.
 Zhao won several newcomer and popularity awards at local award ceremonies.
 The same year, Zhao starred in historical romance film Palace: Lock Sinensis, the fourth and final installment of the Gong series by Yu Zheng.
-Opposite to her usual sweet and nice image, Zhao plays a scheming and evil princess in the film.
+Contrary to her usual sweet and nice image, Zhao plays a scheming and evil princess in the film.

 In 2014, Zhao starred in the romantic comedy drama Boss & Me, based on Gu Man's popular novel Shan Shan Comes to Eat.
 The series topped ratings in its timeslot in China, and also earned high popularity overseas.

 Zhao further solidified her popularity with several high rated dramas in 2014, including The Legend of Chasing Fish and Wife's Secret.
 Zhao's soaring popularity thanks to her various successful acting projects led to her being crowned the "Golden Eagle Goddess" at the 10th China Golden Eagle TV Art Festival, where she performed as the opening act to the ceremony.

 In 2015, Zhao starred in xianxia romance drama The Journey of Flower.
 The drama was a huge success in China, achieving a peak rating of 3.89 and also became the first Chinese drama to surpass 20 billion online views.
-The success of the drama brought Zhao's career to a greater height.
-Zhao won numerous accolades for her role in The Journey of Flower, including the Best Actress at the 28th China TV Golden Eagle Award.
-Zhao was also nominated at the Magnolia Award for Best Actress in a Television Series.
+The success of the drama brought Zhao's career to greater heights.
+Zhao won numerous accolades for her role in The Journey of Flower, including the Audience's Choice for Actress at the 28th China TV Golden Eagle Award.
+Zhao was also nominated for the Magnolia Award for Best Actress in a Television Series.

 The same year, she starred in modern workplace drama Best Get Going, and wuxia drama Legend of Zu Mountain.